KarlGW/azcfg/README.md

 azcfg.SetOptions(&azcfg.Options{
     Client: client,         // Defaults to nil, the built-in secrets client.
     Credential: cred,       // Defaults to nil, the built-in Azure credential authentication flow.
-    Vault: "vault-name"     // Defaults to "", which will check environment variables.
+    Vault: "vault"          // Defaults to "", which will check environment variables.
     Concurrency: 20,        // Defaults to 10.
     Timeout: duration,      // Defaults to time.Millisecond * 1000 * 10 (10 seconds)
 })